werf/werf/docs/pages/reference/plugging_into_cicd/overview.md

 The [`werf ci-env` command]({{ site.baseurl }}/documentation/cli/toolbox/ci_env.html) must be called at the beginning of any CI/CD job before running any other werf command.

 **NOTE:** The `werf ci-env` command returns a bash script that exports [werf params by using environment variables](#pass-cli-params-as-environment-variables).
-So to take advantage of the ci-env command, the user must use a `source` shell builtin for command output.
+So to take advantage of the ci-env command, the user must use a `source` shell builtin for the command output.
 For example:

 ```
 source <(werf ci-env gitlab --tagging-strategy tag-or-branch --verbose)